-21 thoughts on “Longtime antler feud comes to an end”
+21 Replies to “Longtime antler feud comes to an end”

 I am all for hunting, do it myself, but have we lost sight of why we hunt?
 For me it’s the tenderness of the back strap, who cares what the horn is like.
 Damn things only collect dust after the novelty has worn off.
 Do I get excited when a big buck comes to the grunt?
 Absolutely, but I prefer a two year old jakelope type buck when its going in my freezer.